#MindfulHacks — With #Mindfulness You Are The Leader

 - A Mindful Leader will know that their vision will be bigger and last longer than they will, if they invest in a culture that provides a clear purpose, is compassionate and supportive, inspires and rewards creativity, and is transparent: Whilst their legacy will also be a more Mindful Business.

-There’s now a series of FREE podcasts available on iTunes & Episode 7 talks about Mindfulness and Leadership in greater detail — Just search for, ‘From Mindfulness With Love’.
+There’s now a series of FREE podcasts available on YouTube & Episode 7 talks about Mindfulness and Leadership in greater detail — Just click on the Episode link above.

 Meanwhile if your interested in finding out more about what I have to say on Leadership in other pieces also exclusive to Thoughts And Ideas you can check out the following: ‘As A Leader are you a Story Teller and a Story Doer?’, ‘As a Leader Are You Facing Up To Those Wicked Problems’, ‘Real Leadership & Influence Tropes for 2017 — The Cialdini Way’, ‘How To Turn Your Social Media Mojo On & Lead The Way’, ‘Humility & leadership Should Go Hand in Hand — Do You Agree?’, & ‘Leadership?
 Is It Just A Matter Of Getting The Midfield Right’.